 Bangkok is a huge city and moving around takes a lot of time and effort.
 The efficient public transport exists, but it only covers some parts of the city.
 That’s not very helpful if you need to go where there is no metro or skytrain.
 Of course, you can travel by taxi or tuk-tuk, but at your own peril.
-If you choose to use these means of transport prepare to be stuck in a horrible traffic, potentially for a long time.
-Travelling by tuk-tuk in Bangkok is the worst experience, because you are directly exposed to fumes from millions of cars around you.
+However, if you choose to use these means of transport, prepare to be stuck in a horrible traffic, potentially for a long time.
+Travelling by tuk-tuk in Bangkok is the worst experience, because you are directly exposed to fumes from cars around you.

 Wat Pho or the Temple of the Reclining Buddha is the Buddhist temple complex close to the Grand Palace.